deltachat/deltachat-desktop/README.md

 Simply install the `.dmg` file as you do it with all other software on mac.

-If you are getting an openssl error message at the first start up you need to install openssl.
+If you are getting an OpenSSL error message at the first start up you need to install OpenSSL.

 ```
 $ brew install openssl